Does the PTA need a licence to screen films at school?

 These two permissions are completely separate.
 You may only need one, but you might need both.

 Where do I go to get the right copyright licences?

 Which kind of licence will we need for a PTA film night?

 The type of licence you need depends upon how you intend to run your film event.
-There are several common licences which may be of benefit:
+There are several common licences which may be appropriate:

 MPLC - Single Title MPLC Movie Licence is also issued for one film at a time.
 You may screen any film from their Rightsholders list.
 Again, this can be to a paying or free-of-charge audience and you may use your own DVD or a download file bought from a legitimate site.

 Filmbankmedia - Single Title Screening Licence is issued on a title-by-title basis.
 It allows a PTA to screen a film from Filmbank's online catalogue indoors, as a virtual screening, or as a hybrid screening where some of the audience joins virtually.
 You may charge admission to your film night or show the film free of charge and are permitted to promote your event.
 You may use a DVD or Blu-Ray you already own or show films which are not yet released using Filmbank's special release option, but streaming services are not covered.
 The licence must be in place before any promotion begins, and Filmbank recommends a minimum of two weeks' notice for special releases so they can post the DVD to you.
 Filmbank's website has a useful licensing wizard to help organisations check they have the correct licence using a series of questions.